dwave-training/NLWorkshop_Qubits2025/README.md

 * The container has a maximum weight capacity $C$.
 * Every item $k$ has a value $v_k$ and a weight $w_k$.
-* We will also include a capacity $M$ on the number of items that can be held

 FIX INSERT IMAGE.